ParadoxEpoch/win11-css/README.md

 - The context menu border does not display correctly over the top of other elements
 - Several microinteractions are not yet implemented on the start menu
+- The GitHub Pages hosted version of the project is missing all Font Awesome icons due to licensing reasons

 ## :heart: Support